zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 deployed by the market creator, or by some external liquidity provider.
 After the pool is created, others may _join_ the liquidity pool by providing additional liquidity.
-When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of complete sets of outcome tokens as ZTG ($x$ of each outcome token and $x$ ZTG).
-The current minimum for $x$ is 100, making a total value of 200 ZTG.
+When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of complete sets of outcome tokens as collateral ($x$ of each outcome token and $x$ ZTG).
+The current minimum for $x$ is $.1$ units of collateral, making a total value of $.2$ units of collateral.

 For example, lets say the JWST market has no liquidity pool yet and Alice wishes to deploy a pool.
 First she mints 100 complete sets of outcome tokens, so she